mozilla/iacomus/README.md

 # Telemetry Dashboard Generator

-The dashboard can display and compare data collected with Telemetry on weekly basis.
-The dashboard picks up a configuration file, given as a GET parameter, that contains a description of the data format, e.g:
+The clojurescript/om based [http://vitillo.github.io/iacomus/resources/public/index.html?config=sample_config.json](dashboard) can display and compare data collected with Telemetry on a weekly basis.
+It picks up a configuration file specified through a GET parameter that contains a description of the data format, e.g:

 ```javascript
 {